Mr-MIBonk/Lane-Assistant-60-Seconds/README.md

 You can flash this parameter files easy with ODIS-E or check your VCP Account in Filemanager!

-All other bastards who stollen an d selling this should be fucked 🖕
+#All other bastards who stolen and selling this should be fucked 🖕